“This is how you should make the ark: three hundred amahs long, fifty amahs wide and thirty amahs tall.” – Bereishis 6: 15

 The Torah lays out the dimensions of the ark in exact detail: the length, the height, the width, and the material it was to be made from.
 The commentaries ask: why do we need to know the exact dimension of the ark Noach built?

 This concept is the operating principle for our lives.
 We are obligated to take this world very seriously, all the while knowing Hashem is the One who controls everything.
-We are obligated to work very diligently at earning a living, knowing that the exact amount of money we are to make that year was set on Rosh Hashanah.
-We are obligated to seek out medical help – not just any doctor, but the best that is available to us – all the while knowing our health and well-being are completely in Hashem’s hands.
+We are obligated to work diligently at earning a living, knowing the exact amount of money we are to make in a given year is set on Rosh Hashanah.
+We are obligated to seek out medical help – not just any doctor, but the best available to us – all the while knowing our health and well-being are completely in Hashem’s hands.

 Our hishtadlus (efforts) and our bitachon (trust in Hashem) have to be balanced.
 A person must use the Derech HaTeivah, acting as if his efforts will determine the outcome, all the while knowing that everything is entirely controlled by Hashem.

 But finding the balance between proper hishtadlus and bitachon is very difficult.
 Invariably, we either put too much stock in our efforts, our business acumen, and our abilities to get things done – or we act irresponsibly in our hishtadlus, saying, “Hashem will provide,” even though we haven’t put in adequate effort.
 The proper balance can be better understood with a mashol.

 When the tightrope walk was first introduced to the circus, it was an exciting act to watch.
 A highly skilled acrobat would perform frightening dance steps while walking on a thin wire suspended high up in the air.
 However, everyone knew the danger was limited.
 Even if the performer slipped, there was always a safety net below to catch him.